gritslab/grits-ros-pkg/README.md

 *Note*: These packages have been tailored to our lab's research and demos, but should be usable outside of our lab with little or no modifications.

-[Jean-Pierre de la Croix](http://jpdelacroix.com/#contact) is the current maintainer of this repository.
+[Jean-Pierre de la Croix](http://jpdelacroix.com/#contact) and Yancy Diaz-Mercado are the current maintainers of this repository.